Skip to content

 • 8

-Includes dish, router, cables, and mounting kickstand.
-Rental available in select areas (no upfront cost).
-30-day full return policy β€” largest risk-reduction tool for seniors testing the service. $299 for Residential Lite Kit.
+One-time purchase.
+Includes dish, Wi-Fi router, cables, and kickstand mount.
+Rental option: $10/month where available (no upfront cost).
+Mini Kit: $249 (portable, good for travel).
+30-day full return window β€” biggest protection for seniors testing the service.

 πŸ›οΈ Senior Discount